sparkfabrik/company-playbook/content/tools-and-policies/management.md

     @todo
     - describe folder structure and organization.
 Permissions are set by the app itself so it won't hurt to have a full description of all the main folders
-    - describe the documents naming conventions (AAAAMMDDXX prefix and such), useful to make documents searchable with ease
+    - describe the document naming conventions (AAAAMMDDXX prefix and such), useful to make documents searchable with ease
     - point out the "add to my drive" feature, to make users able to search for documents shared by others (or better yet, have a policy to NOT create docs outside of shared folders!)

 ## Trello